 Apple doesn’t exactly hide this feature, but it’s not that easy to find, either:

-Click the gear icon at the lower-left corner of the screen and select Preferences.
+- Click the gear icon at the upper-left corner of the screen and select Preferences.

 Create a new Apple ID to get an icloud.com address